Children’s Mental Health and Wellbeing

 At Beccles Primary Academy, we work hard to implement best practice in mental health provision.
 Our aim is to develop and embed a culture where mental health and wellbeing sits at the heart of school life.

-This is evident in our commitment and drive to achieve the Wellbeing Award for Schools (assessment is due in June 2022).
+This is evident in our commitment and drive to achieve the Wellbeing Award for Schools which we were recently awarded in June 2022.
 At the start of our journey, we evaluated our provision to identify our strengths and areas for improvement.
 This included gathering feedback from key stakeholders (pupils, parents, staff) to ensure a whole-school approach.

 Additionally, we work with a specialist mental health school support worker who comes in on a monthly basis to act as a sounding board for staff if they have any concerns about children.
 They also meet with parents to support them, and recently led a three-session anxiety course for parents.
 “With mental health services so stretched at the moment, having her as a resource where we can call her and say we’re worried about a child and ask for her advice, is a tremendous help.”

 We have also tapped into the power of pets in the classroom.
 Statistics show time and time again that animals can help relieve stress and anxiety in children, and can regulate breathing and heart rates.
 Animals have been known to help calm children during panic attacks, and can be considered their friends, helping them feel less alone.
 We recognise that the school’s chickens and rabbits can be a great tool in helping the children regulate their emotions which allows a restorative approach to behaviour management to take place.